Find Your Local Mattress WarehouseSearch

 Even though the majority of Americans agree that sleep contributes to next-day performance, only 10% prioritize sleep “over other aspects of daily living,” according to the National Sleep Association.
 Planning out your sleep with the same amount of care you do your meals, workouts, or work tasks can reap huge benefits.

-So, what kind of music is best for sleep?
 Research shows that songs 60-80 beats per minute work best, as they help your heart rate slow down as you drift toward sleep.
 Ed Sheeran’s “Thinking Out Loud,” which is 79 bpm, is the song found most often in Spotify users’ “sleep” playlists, according to the digital music service.

 British band Marconi Union even composed a song specifically for sleep.
 Called “Weightless,” Mindlab International found the song to be the most scientifically proven to help people sleep.
 Mindlab researcher Dr. David Lewis-Hodgson told Inc.com, "'Weightless' was so effective, many women became drowsy and I would advise against driving while listening to the song because it could be dangerous."